GhostAssa/SPREAD-NEWS/README.md

 ## Accessibility Features

-SPREAD-NEWS is committed to accessibility:
+SPREAD is committed to accessibility:
 - Implementation of ARIA roles and attributes for better screen reader support.
 - Keyboard navigable elements for users relying on assistive technologies.